zatchliu/rosette-identification/StyleGuide.md

 **Classes**: `CamelCase` (note class names should be capitalized)

 **Constants and Global Variables**: `UPPER_SNAKE_CASE`

+## Branching
+### Branch Names
+Branch names should adhere to the following format: **ISSUE_NUMBER-FEATURE_NAME**
+Example:
+`1-image-input-and-preprocessing`

+Like naming conventions for variables and class, branch names should be clear and concise.

+This is also the default branch naming style in Github if you create a branch off an issue, with the feature name being the name of the issue.

+### Branch Creation Norms
+- Create a new branch for each independent feature or substantial change.
+- Base new branches off `main` unless coordinating off another active feature explicitly.
+- Keep branches focused and short-lived; prefer multiple small PRs over one very large PR.

+### Commit Message Norms
+- Write clear, imperative commit messages.
+Make sure to include context when helpful.

+### Pull Request and Merge Conditions
+- Open a PR from your feature branch into `main` when the feature is complete.
+- Requirements to merge:
+  - All checks pass (formatting, linting, tests).
+  - At least one reviewer approval.
+  - No unresolved review comments.
+  - Branch is up-to-date with `main`

+### Testing Norms
+- Add or update unit tests alongside code changes.
+- Maintain or improve test coverage for touched areas.

 ## Coupling & Cohesion
 We will follow [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) coding principles and [SOLID](https://en.wikipedia.org/wiki/SOLID) for any object-oriented design in this project